mkudija/blog/content/articles/2018-03-21-xlwings-mortgage.md

 Using xlwings to link Excel and Python can bring the best of both worlds.
 Let's get started.

 # Wrapping a Python Function
 The easiest way to get started with xlwings is to download and modify a working example.
-There are great examples on the [xlwings page](https://www.xlwings.org/examples), or you can download all the files used to create this example [here **ADD LINK**]().
+There are great examples on the [xlwings page](https://www.xlwings.org/examples), or you can download all the files used to create this example [here](https://github.com/mkudija/blog/tree/master/content/downloads/code/xlwings-mortgage).

 ## Basic Structure